Ochlology

 the hybris

-which characterized my
+which characterizes my

 academic

 world.
-It is said that when Arcesilas's critics charged
+Wwhen Arcesilas's critics charged

 course we cannot avoid doing